PCAubin/Hard-Shape-Constraints-for-Kernels/README.md

 Engel_ConcaveMonotonousJointQuantReg.m->Fig.4b
 ENAC_MonotonousJointQuantReg.m->Fig.5

 Each of these files was re-ran before submission and allows to reproduce faithfully the results of the article.
-However, for the tester' convenience, some datasets were cropped to keep short computation times (less than a minute on a laptop, an indicative value is provided in each .m file).
+However, for the testers' convenience, some datasets were cropped to keep short computation times (less than a minute on a laptop, an indicative value is provided in each .m file).
 If you wish to do the full experiment, uncomment the code lines as suggested in the respective .m files.

 Pierre-Cyril Aubin 02/10/2020